Better By Boat - Savannah Magazine

 Daufuskie Island is the southernmost inhabited sea island in South Carolina.
 Its three miles of beachfront are only accessible by boat.
 While there’s a daily ferry, you’ll usually find recreational boaters eased into the soft sands at Bloody Point.
 This quiet beachfront, named for a battle in 1715 during the Yemassee War, is popular for beachcombing and great views of Hilton Head Island.
 Though the historic lighthouse was moved half a mile inland, Daufuskie’s beaches are pristine, and the eclectic mix of old driftwood, sea oats, stumps and tree bark make for some of the best photo backdrops around.

 Go a little further west up the Intracoastal and find the Freeport Marina and the Old Daufuskie Crab Company.
 Popular for its lowcountry cuisine, the Crab Company offers live music, water views and a general laid-back attitude.
-While the indoor dining rrom doesn’t have AC, you can sip a cocktail and watch the sunset as the kids busy themselves with horseshoes, swings and other outdoor games.
+While the indoor dining room doesn’t have AC, you can sip a cocktail and watch the sunset as the kids busy themselves with horseshoes, swings and other outdoor games.

 This area is also home to Daufuskie’s General Store as well as bike and golf cart rentals.
 Visitors enjoy using them to explore Daufuskie’s many historic sites, like the Marsh Tacky Stables, Silver Dew Winery or author Pat Conroy’s famous schoolhouse.
 Day dockage is free when you eat or drink at the Old Daufuskie Crab Company and overnight dockage is about $2 a foot.